alekfs/Cycling-Overlay/README.md

 ### 4. Find Your Output

-The generated video will be saved as `overlay_green_clean.mp4` (or your specified filename) in the same directory.
+The generated video will be saved as `overlay_greenscreen.mp4` in the same directory.

-## Overlaying on Your Ride Video

-### Using DaVinci Resolve

-1. Import both your ride video and the generated overlay
-2. Place the overlay on a track above your ride video
-3. Add the **Chroma Key** effect to the overlay track
-4. Select green as the key color
-5. Adjust settings for clean edges

-### Using Adobe Premiere Pro

-1. Import both videos
-2. Place overlay above your main footage
-3. Add **Ultra Key** effect to overlay
-4. Use eyedropper to select the green background
-5. Fine-tune with matte settings

-### Using Final Cut Pro

-1. Import both clips
-2. Stack overlay above main video
-3. Apply **Keyer** effect
-4. Select green screen
-5. Adjust edge refinement

-### Using OBS (For Live Streaming)

-1. Add your ride video as a **Media Source**
-2. Add the overlay as another **Media Source**
-3. Right-click overlay > **Filters** > **Chroma Key**
-4. Set key color to green
-5. Adjust similarity and smoothness

 ## Customization

 ### Color Schemes

-Edit the color definitions in `make_overlay_clean.py`:
+Edit the color definitions in `make_overlay.py`:

 ```python
 # Power gradient colors